 However, to ensure success, it's essential to acknowledge the practical challenges and adopt strategies that move businesses closer to an agile and resilient supply chain.

-Before exploring solutions, let’s bust some common myths.
+Before exploring solutions, let’s bust some common supply chain myths.

 Myth #1: Supply chain mapping delivers complete end-to-end visibility

-The idea of achieving full visibility across a supply chain is often overstated.
-While supply chain mapping leverages bill of materials (BOM), bill of lading (BOL), trade records, and customs data, the accuracy and relevance of insights vary depending on factors such as supply chain complexity, data availability, and privacy laws.
+The idea of achieving full supply chain visibility is often overstated.
+While supplier network mapping leverages bill of materials (BOM), bill of lading (BOL), trade records, and customs data, the accuracy and relevance of insights vary depending on factors such as supply chain complexity, data availability, and privacy laws.

 Additionally, sub-tier mapping data may contain irrelevant information due to involvement of supplier affiliates and freight forwarders, as well as broad or incorrect HS code classifications, misdeclaration of shipments, etc. As a result, accuracy is low to moderate in most cases.
 While engaging directly with tier 1 suppliers can improve data accuracy, this approach relies on strong supplier relationships and influence, which diminish further down the extended supply chain.